 Enforcement Components

-Table 33 and Table 34 of the five five-Table 33/Table 34 the TMDL’s (Table 39).
+Table 33 and Table 34 of the Plan presents recommended actions over the next five years that will achieve the Plan’s 20% pollutant reduction goal and make progress towards achieving the water quality targets and TMDL based watershed goals for both tributary streams and Green Lake itself.
+Once the five-year, 20% reduction milestone is met, Table 33/Table 34 practices will be expanded/replicated to additional acres in the watershed (16% and 28% of cropland acres) to meet the TMDL’s 44% and 80% reduction goals over a twenty-year period (Table 39).

 Table 39.
 Total phosphorus reduction milestones for this Plan (20% reduction) and TMDL reductions (44% and 80%).